Archi657/obsidian-notes/AWS/AWS.md

 [[ S3 (Simple Storage Service)]]
 [[ EBS (Elastic Block Store]]
 [[ EFS (Elastic File System)]]
+EBS Single AZ, EC2 and EB2 must be on the same AZ
+EFS Regional Service, multiple AZs, can use AWS Direct Connect.
+**AWS RDS** Relational DB
+**Amazon Aurora** Mysql Postgress - 6 copies - 1/10 price - Recovery - 5 Times Faster
+**Dynamon DB**
+**Aamazon Redshift** Data Warehouse, Single SQL against hexabytes, larger-sets, 10 times higher performance than regular DBs **Amazon DMS** Amazon Database Migration Service - Remains operational during migration - Can be of diff type (Homogenous same type) (Heterogenous diff type) - DB Consolidation (many to one DB)
+**Amazon DocumentDB** MongoDB
+**Amazon Neptune** is a graph database service, work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.
+**Amazon Managed Blockchain** is a service that you can use to create and manage blockchain networks with open-source frameworks.
+Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.
+**Amazon Quantum Ledger DB (QLDB)** Ledger database service, you can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.
+**Amazon ElastiCache** Improve lifting - DAX for DynamoDB
 # Pricing
 AWS Developer Support, AWS Business Support, AWS Enterprise On-Ramp Support y AWS Enterprise Support.
 Todos los clientes de AWS disponen de un plan de soporte básico.